j-morano/buffer_manager.nvim/README.md

 ## Acknowledgements

-This plugin is based on [Harpoon](https://github.com/ThePrimeagen/harpoon), an amazing plugin written by ThePrimeagen to easily navigate marked terminals and files.
+This plugin is based on [Harpoon](https://github.com/ThePrimeagen/harpoon), an amazing plugin written by ThePrimeagen to easily navigate previously marked terminals and files.